MBNA has written to holders of the United Airlines MileagePlus UK credit cards this week to tell them that they are closing on 21st July.

 - Thai Airways – 1 mile per £1

 The IHG Rewards Club credit card earns a poor 0.2 miles per £1 of credit card spend, although if you have the IHG Rewards Club Premium credit card, this is doubled to a more reasonable 0.4 miles per £1.
 Star Alliance partners apart from United are: Air China, Air New Zealand (£400 spend = 1 point), ANA, Asiana Airlines, Copa (via Globalpass), Miles & More, Singapore Airlines, South African Airways, TAP Air Portugal and Thai Airways.

 HSBC Premier is also an option if you want Singapore Airlines miles.
 It has an excellent Visa / Mastercard rate (0.5 miles per £1 on the free card, 1 mile per £1 on the paid card).
 You need a HSBC Premier current account, however, which has tough income and savings criteria.

 As far as I can see, the only Star Alliance members with no UK credit card earning ability are Egyptair, Ethiopian and EVA Air.
 Shenzhen Airlines uses Air China’s PheonixMiles programme, which can be accessed via Starwood, IHG, Marriott and Hilton.

-Scenario 4: You want a high-earning Visa or Mastercard and are willing to move away from United Airlines and Star Alliance
+Scenario 4: You want a high-earning Visa or Mastercard and are willing to move away from Star Alliance